kkostov/QwiftUI/README.md

 # QwiftUI

 This is an experiment to create a Swift UI library based on Qt6.
-As research, this is a tiny todo application using Swift 6.1 and Qt6 widgets made usable in a safe way (e.g. using Swift's concurrency)
+As research, this is a tiny todo application using Swift 6.2 and Qt6 widgets made usable in a safe way (e.g. using Swift's concurrency)

-The end-game, is to provide for a complete implementation of a SwiftCrossUI's AppBackend https://github.com/stackotter/swift-cross-ui/blob/main/Sources/SwiftCrossUI/Backend/AppBackend.swift

 Some constraints I set for this experiment: